 Nuclear reactors are machines that contain and control nuclear chain reactions while releasing heat at a controlled rate.

-A nuclear power plant uses the heat supplied by a nuclear reactor to turn water into steam, which then drives turbine generators that generate electricity.
+A nuclear power plant uses the heat that a nuclear reactor produces to turn water into steam, which then drives turbine generators that generate electricity.

-In a boiling-water reactor, water heated by the reactor core turns directly into steam in the reactor vessel, and the steam is then used to power the turbine generator.
+In a boiling-water reactor, the reactor core heats water, which turns directly into steam in the reactor vessel.
+The steam is used to power a turbine generator.

-In a pressurized-water reactor, water heated by the reactor core is kept under pressure so that it does not turn to steam at all, it remains liquid.
-This hot radioactive water flows through a piece of equipment called a steam generator.
+In a pressurized-water reactor, the reactor core heats water and keeps it under pressure to prevent the water from turning into steam.
+This hot radioactive water flows through tubes in a steam generator.

-The radioactive water flows back to the reactor core, where it is reheated and then sent back to the steam generator.
+The radioactive water flows back to the reactor core to be reheated, and once reheated, returns to the steam generator.
 The clean water may come from one of several sources like oceans, lakes, or rivers.